mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 )
 ```

-Basically, it's a wrapper around a function that from a resource that might produce a chunks
-containing values of type `I`, obtains an effect of chunks containing values of type `O`.
-The size
-of each chunk may vary during the transformation.
+Basically, it's a wrapper around a function that obtains an effect of chunks containing values of type `I` from a resource that might produce a chunk containing values of type `O`.
+The size of each chunk may vary during the transformation.

 In our case, we are going to apply the `Consumer.offsetBatches` transducer: